Iron486/Earthquake_magnitude_estimation/README.md

 # Earthquake_magnitude_estimation

+The goal of the project was the estimation of the magnitude of the earthquakes given some features extracted from the seismic catalogue and the seismic traces.

 "Earthquake magnitude estimation" and "earthquake magnitude estimation2" are the notebooks that brought to the main results obtained for earthquake magnitude estimation.